-In the moments, days, and weeks following a motorcycle accident, adjusters may offer victims an on-the-spot settlement, discourage them from consulting an attorney about their legal rights and options, or ask them to provide a recorded statement about the crash.
+In the moments, days, and weeks following a motorcycle accident, adjusters may offer victims an on-the-spot settlement, discourage them from consulting an attorney about their legal rights, or ask them to provide a recorded statement about the crash.
 These are all terrible ideas that likely benefit the insurance company more than the victim.

 Accepting a settlement before a victim's injuries and losses are fully understood is particularly dangerous.
 Once an agreement is made, it can't be modified—even if the victim's injuries change or worsen.

 The best way for motorcycle accident victims to handle early contacts from an adjuster is to direct them to their attorney.